-The Institution may use any one or multipile types of benchmarking and may undertake benchmarking to compare its performance in relation to a number of academic matters including, but not limited to the following matters:
+The Institute may use any one or multiple types of benchmarking.
+It may undertake benchmarking to compare its performance in several academic areas, including, but not limited to, the following:

-- a) Teaching and cohort reporting; - b) Course curriculum and credit arrangements; - c) Student learning outcomes, assessment monitoring, attrition and retention rates,
+- a) Teaching and cohort reporting: - b) Course curriculum and credit arrangements; - c) Student learning outcomes, assessment monitoring, attrition and retention rates, progression, and completion;

-- progression, and completion; - d) Graduate attributes and outcomes, graduate satisfaction outcomes, graduate destinations and graduate employment; - e) Resources and research with other higher education providers; and - f) Progression to further study and selection processes.
+- d) Graduate attributes and outcomes, graduate satisfaction outcomes, graduate destinations and graduate employment; - e) Resources and research with other higher education providers; and - f) Progression to further study and selection processes.